 From Father to Daughter

-Yet as a traveler, I find that it is the precipitation and the low ceiling of clouds that leave the most lasting impression.
-Visit in fall when the light is lowering and the days shortening, and you might find that no amount of espresso is sufficient.
+Yet as a traveler, I find that it is the effect of precipitation that leaves the most lasting impression.
+Visit in fall when the low ceiling of clouds tend to be thick as the days shorten, and you might find that no amount of espresso is sufficient.
 You will also notice that the only thing more saturated than the ground is the vivid yellows and indomitable greens of the season.
+Friuli’s spectrum is unmatched.

 I am passing through a tunnel of these colors, rambling down a rugged road the width of a single car to a winery known for its polished product.
 Based on their taste, the wines of Damijan Podversic reside on a different frequency than those of his more famous peers.
 They’re not as powerful and show-stopping as Gravner.
 Nor are they as whimsical and freeform as Radikon.